Posted in News & Articles on December 8, 2014

 The new legislation requires that prior to initiation of a foreclosure, notification must be sent to the Mortgagor advising that this option is available and that they have an option to discuss whether the property may be marketed for sale, by mutual consent of both parties.
 The Mortgagor has 60 days to respond should he/she wish to avail themselves of the new process.
 The Mortgagor, however, must first contact a licensed real estate agent to discuss the feasibility of listing the property for sale pursuant to the foreclosure by market sale process.

-If both parties agree discuss the discuss Market Sale option, the first step is for the Mortgagee to obtain an appraisal of the property.
+If both parties agree to discuss the discuss Market Sale option, the first step is for the Mortgagee to obtain an appraisal of the property.
 The Mortgagor is obligated to allow an interior and exterior inspection of the property for purposes of the appraisal.
 If the appraisal indicates that Foreclosure by Market Sale is an option, the Mortgagor and Mortgagee must then must reach an agreement concerning acceptable terms for a real estate listing agreement, including an acceptable duration and acceptable listing price.
-When an offer to purchase on the agreed upon terms is received, and deemed acceptable to both th Mortgagor and Mortgagee, the Mortgagor must then execute a contract of sale reflecting the agreed upon terms and must provide written documentation evidencing the mortgagor’s consent to the filing of a Motion for Judgment of Foreclosure by Market Sale.
+When an offer to purchase on the agreed-upon terms are received and deemed acceptable to both the Mortgagor and Mortgagee, the Mortgagor must then execute a contract of sale reflecting the agreed upon terms and must provide written documentation evidencing the mortgagor’s consent to the filing of a Motion for Judgment of Foreclosure by Market Sale.